Lewisham Council Homepage Skip navigation

 How accessible this website is

-Most of our site is accessible and it conforms with WCAG2.1 AA standard.
-We know some parts of our website aren’t fully accessible:
+Our website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard.
+We know some parts of our website aren’t fully accessible.
+For example:

 Feedback and contact information